ipld/metrics/lib/template.md

 time.
 A value of 100 is the peak popularity for the term.
 A value of 50 means that the term is half as popular.
 Likewise a score of 0 means the term was less than 1% as popular as the peak."*

-This is the google trend data for searches of the term "IPFS" for the last 12 months.
+This is the google trend data for searches of the term "IPLD" for the last 12 months.
 The last 10 years is [available here.](./results/google-trends.md)